American Express National Bank Review: Manage Your Money in an Award-Winning App

 |Marcus by Goldman Sachs||Customers who want more CD term options|

-American Express Bank’s savings account comes with a higher interest rate than Capital One 360, but Capital One 360 has the advantage of a greater variety of accounts.
+American Express® Savings account comes with a higher interest rate than Capital One 360, but Capital One 360 has the advantage of a greater variety of accounts.

-American Express and Ally offer similar rates for savings accounts.
-American Express is best for customers who also want to take advantage of its credit cards, while Ally Bank is a better choice for customers who want a wider range of products and services.
+American Express National Bank and Ally offer similar rates for savings accounts.
+American Express National Bank is best for customers who also want to take advantage of its credit cards, while Ally Bank is a better choice for customers who want a wider range of products and services.

-American Express Bank and Marcus by Goldman Sachs offer similar savings products with above-average rates.
-No minimum balance requirements for American Express CDs give it the edge in that department, but Marcus by Goldman Sachs offers a greater variety of CD terms.
+American Express National Bank and Marcus by Goldman Sachs offer similar savings products with above-average rates.
+No minimum balance requirements for American Express National Bank CDs give it the edge in that department, but Marcus by Goldman Sachs offers a greater variety of CD terms.

-The combination of a high APY of 0.50% as of Jan 5., 2021, no fees, no minimum balance and easy access to customer service make American Express Bank a good choice for customers who seek a strong savings tool.
+The combination of a high APY of 0.40% as of Mar.
+11, 2021 on the High Yield Savings Account, no monthly service fees, no minimum balance and easy access to customer service make American Express National Bank, Member FDIC a good choice for customers who seek a strong savings tool.
 If the impressive savings potential appeals to you, consider opening an account.

-If you’re looking for a place to keep your savings out of sight, American Express Bank’s savings account can fill the bill.
+If you’re looking for a place to keep your savings out of sight, American Express National Bank, Member FDIC’s savings account can fill the bill.
 Your money will earn a higher-than-average interest rate, and you’ll have the added advantage of keeping it separate from your regular bank accounts.
 You also won’t have immediate access to the funds, so you’ll be less likely to withdraw cash for impulse purchases.

-American Express Bank FAQHere are answers to some of American Express Bank’s more commonly asked questions.
+American Express National Bank FAQHere are answers to some of American Express National Bank, Member FDIC’s more commonly asked questions.

-- Does American Express Bank offer bank accounts?
+- Does American Express National Bank offer bank accounts?

-- Yes, American Express offers a high yield savings account as well as CD accounts.
+- Yes, American Express National Bank offers its American Express® High Yield Savings Account as well as CD accounts.

-- Do I get an ATM card, debit card or checks when I open an American Express Personal Savings Account?
+- Do I get an ATM card, debit card or checks when I open an American Express® High Yield Savings Account?

 - No; customers do not typically receive an ATM card, debit card or checks with this account.

-- Does American Express Bank offer free money for signing up for an account?
+- Does American Express National Bank offer free money for signing up for an account?

 This article has been updated with additional reporting since its original publication.
 Sean Dennison also contributed to the reporting for this article.